 - ScreenSkills – Is the industry body which supports skills and training for people and businesses working in the creative industries.

-- Creative and Cultural Skills – An online service to provide the tools, knowledge and networks to support every individual and business to get in, and get on, in the creative industries and cultural sector.
-This includes profiles for ‘A Career in…’, ‘Getting Started in…’ and jobs in the sector.
+- Discover Creative Careers – An online service to provide the tools, knowledge and networks to support every individual and business to get in, and get on, in the creative industries and cultural sector.

 - Creative Boom – An online magazine and network community that aims to celebrate, inspire and support the creative industries throughout the UK and the rest of the world.